WilliamTjonndal/IT3212/assignment4/Group 25.md

 The feature extraction step for RF and XGBoost is a separate stage that must be applied to every image before training.
 In contrast, the CNN learns features directly from the raw pixels, and the only additional preprocessing, data augmentation, is done before its given to the model.

 Algorithmic differences:
 Tree-based methods build many decision trees.
 Each tree involves repeated splitting of the data based on feature values, which is relatively expensive on CPUs.
-A CNN, on the other hand, mainly convolutions and matrix multiplications, which libraries like TensorFlow optimize heavily, using paralellization.
+A CNN, on the other hand, mainly convolutions and matrix multiplications, which libraries like TensorFlow optimize heavily, using parallelization.

 Model complexity over multiple models (stacking):
 The stacking model combines predictions from several base learners (e.g., Random Forest and SVM) into a meta-model (logistic regression).
 This effectively multiplies the training cost: each base model must be trained, predictions must be computed, and then the meta-model must be fitted.
 This multi-stage procedure is naturally more time-consuming than training a single CNN end-to-end.
 However it performed better than its base learners.
 Stacking can have the benefit of better accuracy by learning from the predictions of its base learners, thereby making its predictions more reliable.
 Furthermore, stacking allows the meta model to make use of its base learners strengths, and recognize their mistakes.
 Lastly, stacking is also highly flexible to different problems.
 However, as in our case, it is computationally heavy, even with only two base learners.
 If a problem requires a quick solution and deployment, this strategy would not be adviced.